home-assistant/home-assistant.io/source/_components/media_player.channels.markdown

 ---
 layout: page
 title: "Channels"
-description: "Instructions how to integrate Channels into Home Assistant."
+description: "Instructions on how to integrate Channels into Home Assistant."
 date: 2018-03-06 11:00
 sidebar: true
 comments: false